fsharp/fsharp.org/bigdata/index.md

 [described here](http://aws.amazon.com/sdkfornet/).
 This SDK provides facilities for managing storage, compute instances, and other Amazon services.

-Some additional resources for using F# and .NET on Amazon�s AWS service:
+Some additional resources for using F# and .NET on Amazon's AWS service:
  * [AWS Toolkit for Visual Studio](http://aws.amazon.com/visualstudio/)
  * [Using F# and C# with Elastic MapReduce](http://atbrox.com/2011/02/07/an-example-of-using-f-and-c-netmono-with-amazons-elastic-mapreduce-hadoop/)